Dundalk: Coat of arms

 The coat of arms of Dundalk was officially granted by the Office of the Chief Herald at the National Library of Ireland in 1968, and is a replication of the seal matrix of the 'New Town of Dundalk', which itself dates to the 14th century.
-The seal is based on the coat of arms of the de Furnivall family.
-Thomas de Furnivall had obtained a large part of the land and property of Dundalk and district in about 1309 by marriage to Joan de Verdun, the daughter of Theobald de Verdun (2nd Baron Verdun) and Matilda Mortimer.
-A bend between six martlets forms the shield.
-The ermine boar supporter is derived from the arms of the Ó hAnluain (O'Hanlon) family, Kings of Airthir, the main Gaelic Irish family in the area.
-The exact origins of the lion passant guardant and the foot soldier with his spear and sword are not known.
-The lion is represented in the style of those on the Royal Arms adopted by Richard I of England.
-It has been said that it comes from the Mortimer family, but a lion is not incorporated in the Mortimer family arms.
-The soldier is presumably related to the town's origins as a Norman stronghold.
+The modern-day coat of arms contains the motto Mé do rug Cú Chulainn cróga ("I gave birth to brave Cú Chulainn").
+The shield is from the coat of arms of the de Furnivall family—a bend between six martlets.
+The ermine boar supporter is derived from the arms of the Ó hAnluain (O'Hanlon) family, Kings of Airthir, the main Gaelic Irish family in the area at the time of the de Furnivall landlordship.

 Previously, the town's coat of arms was a simpler three gold martlets on an azure field.
-The earliest recorded use of this coat of arms is when the Corporation of Dundalk was granted a charter by Charles II in 1673.
-It appears as the Corporation Seal in a town plan dated 1675.
+It appears as the Corporation Seal in a town plan dated 1675, after the Corporation of Dundalk was granted a charter by Charles II in 1673.

 It cannot be stated definitively if there is a link between the 14th century seal and the 17th century seal.
-However, another Anglo-Norman family, the Dowdalls, were also influential landowners in Dundalk in the Middle Ages, having moved to Louth in the 13th century, and their family coat of arms contains three martlets on a field.
+However, another Anglo-Norman family, the Dowdalls, were also influential landowners in Dundalk in the Middle Ages, and their family coat of arms contains three martlets on a field.
 The townland of Dowdallshill lies to the north of the Castletown River.
-The Corporation Seal can be seen carved in stone on the Town Hall, which was built in the mid-1800s.
+The Corporation Seal can be seen carved in stone on Dundalk Town Hall, which was built in the mid-1800s.

 In December 1929, the town council proposed to remove the "three black crows" seal because it had supposedly been imposed by King Henry VIII, a historically inaccurate claim that met widespread derision.
 The majority on the town council pressed ahead and the old seal was replaced by a seal depicting Saint Patrick, Saint Brigid and Saint Colmcille in the form of a shamrock.

-The shield with three martlets continued to be used as the logo of several companies and organisations in the town.
-Examples include the Dundalk Race Company Limited (the company that ran Dundalk Racecourse), the Macardle Moore and Company brewery, and Dealgan Milk Products (a dairy company formed in the town in 1960).
+Several companies and organisations in the town continued to use the shield with three martlets as their logo.
+Examples include the Macardle Moore and Company brewery, the Dundalk Race Company Limited (the company that ran Dundalk Racecourse), and Dealgan Milk Products (a dairy company formed in the town in 1960).
 It also became the crest of Dundalk Football Club in 1927.
 The club's current crest retains the three martlets but on a red shield.